Planned Development Zoning

 Planned Development Zoning Process:

 The applicant is required to submit a completed application and fee pursuant to the county fee schedule.
-Review of the applicable application checklist will help ensure a complete application.
 Applicants are required to submit more information than for a conventional rezoning, including: a conceptual site plan which establishes use, access, buffers and open space, and other features of the actual development; traffic studies; and, in some cases, an environmental determination.

-The average time to complete a planned development rezoning is, in some cases, a year or more depending on completeness of the application when submitted.
+The average time to complete a planned development rezoning is 9 months, depending on completeness of the application when submitted.
 For further information, you may contact the Division of Zoning.